skiadas/DataWranglingCourse/notes/databases_sqlalchemy.md

 SELECT * FROM users WHERE name = ''; DROP TABLE users; --';
 ```

 This would effectively execute the DROP TABLES command on the database, deleting our entire database.
 You must always take care to "clean up" your input and not blindly feed it into an SQL query.
-This is called "sanitizing".
+This is called **sanitizing**.

 > Always sanitize user input!

 This is easier to do when you use built-in libraries for database access.
 We will learn exactly one such library for Python, called SQLAlchemy.
-But we would be remiss if we didn't first link to this awesome and relevant xkcd coming:
+But we would be remiss if we didn't first link to this awesome and relevant xkcd comic:

 ![Sanitize your inputs!](http://imgs.xkcd.com/comics/exploits_of_a_mom.png)